-The Programme accepts applications through ITEC and its sister program SCAAP (Special Commonwealth African Assistance Programme).
+The Program accepts applications through ITEC and its sister program SCAAP (Special Commonwealth African Assistance Program).

 The Indian institutions (“centers of excellence”) that offer the training include several in the thematic area of environment and renewable energy.
 Additional institutions offer training in water resources and hydrology; fertilizer management; remote sensing; and others.

-Applicants to the Programme are nationals of ages 25-45 in ITEC/SCAAP partner countries.
+Applicants to the Program are nationals of ages 25-45 in ITEC/SCAAP partner countries.

 Each applicant needs his/her employer to approve the application.
 The employer forwards the completed application to India’s embassy or high commission.
 Applications need to reach the respective embassy or high commission at least three months in advance of the course dates.